bhavesh242/constable-github-action/Results.md

 ### Ease of use
 ![Application_Ease](https://github.com/bhavesh242/constable-github-action/blob/main/assets/Application_ease.JPG)

 From the above chart, we observe that the application seems to be pretty easy to use as all the subjects found it moderate to very easy to use.
-In addition, 60% of the subjets found it very easy to use.
-This is expected because the application is just a click away and and subjects had enough knowledge to use GitHub and new applications, hence the subjects might haev found it easy to use.
+In addition, 60% of the subjects found it very easy to use.
+This is expected because the application is just a click away and subjects had enough knowledge to use GitHub and new applications, hence the subjects might have found it easy to use.

 ### Readablility